Jonas1015/chacc-api/README.md

 ## Startup & Deployment Guide

-AdCore API provides multiple startup options optimized for different environments and use cases.
+ChaCC API provides multiple startup options optimized for different environments and use cases.
 Choose the right method based on your deployment scenario.

 ### 🚀 **Recommended Startup Methods**